Effective Date: April 17, 2023

 If we decide to update our Privacy Notice, we will indicate this next to the Privacy Notice link on the front page of our Site.
 If there are material changes to the Privacy Notice, we will prominently post and/or communicate such changes prior to implementing them.
 Information collected under previous versions of our Privacy Notice will then become subject to the terms of our new Privacy Notice.

-If you would like to update your information, modify your communication preferences, or if you do not want to receive marketing communications from us in the future, you can contact us by e-mail at [email protected].
+If you would like to update your information, modify your communication preferences, or if you do not want to receive marketing communications from us in the future, you can contact us here.
 Please note, we do not accept consumer rights requests via email.

 If you have any questions or comments regarding our privacy practices, or about the manner in which we or our service providers treat your personal information, please contact Rony Chammas (Chief Product Officer) at [email protected].